 Making A Difference in Our County

-Imported fire ant populations can have an adverse effect on cattle performance and cause damage to farm equipment.
-Bait products marketed for fire ant management can be used to safely and effectively control fire ant populations to reduce their negative impact on cattle operations.
-To demonstrate the relative ease and effectiveness of using bait products to manage fire ant populations, a demonstration was set up at Yates Farm.
-Yates Farm had a serious imported fire ant problem, with an average of 73 live mounds per acre in the pastures.
-Using a Herd GT-77 seeder calibrated to spread 1.5 pounds of bait per acre, Amdro Pro Fire Ant Bait was applied to a 10-acre pasture.
-A second, untreated pasture was used for comparison.
+Producers needed reliable information on proper control measures to help combat imported fire ants in pastures and hayfields.
+To demonstrate the relative ease and effectiveness of using bait products to manage fire ant populations, demonstrations have been conducted on a Carroll County farm.
+Using a Herd GT-77 seeder calibrated to spread 1.5 pounds of bait per acre, Amdro® Pro Fire Ant Bait was applied to a 10-acre pasture.
+A second untreated pasture was used for comparison.
 Three sampling plots were established within each of the treated and untreated areas.
-Eight weeks after the application, an evaluation of the project revealed an overall 98 percent reduction in fire ant mounds in the treatment area while the untreated area had a decrease of 45 percent.
+At the time of application, the treated and untreated areas had an average of 64 and 82 mounds per acre, respectively.
+Eight weeks after the application, an evaluation of the project revealed an overall 98-percent reduction of fire ant mounds in the treatment area while the untreated area had a decrease of 45 percent.